JWM-CU/mmc3/README.md

   NOTE, github's internal Jekyl probably won't work for this webpage.
 In which case you'll need to build the webpage on github using the command:  'rake publish' from the command line.
 This force builds the site on github using code in the 'Rakefile' that is located in the root directory.<br><br>
   First, you need to edit Rakefile to direct it towards your github repository.
 I believe I only needed to modify the line:<br>
   `system "git remote add origin git@github.com:<account_name>/<repository_name>.git"`<br>
-  Once you have saved this and committed to main, you can run `rake publish` from the command line and it should build the website to the "master" branch of the github page, because of the code:  system "git push origin master --force".
+  Once you have saved this and committed to main, you can run `rake publish` from the command line.
+It should build the website to the "master" branch of the github page due to the code:  `system "git push origin master --force".`

   Once rake publish runs, go to your Github page, go to the "actions" tab and wait for a change from yellow to green arrow, incidating your page has been built/deployed.
 Then on Github go to Settings > Pages (on lower left).
 Choose proper settings: deploy from branch, master.
 Github Pages should eventually (minutes) display "your site is live at" with your repository and github.io name.